Kevin-Sim/SET09623/labs/lab02/README.md

 We have added two new sections:

-1. `properties` - here we are telling Maven to produce Java 10 code.
-Code compiled to Java 10 compliance will run on any version of Java from 10 upwards.
-The instructions for GitHub Actions later in this Lab use Java 11 as the execution environment so we must compile to a version of Java <= 11.
+1. `properties` - here we are telling Maven to produce Java 8 code (1.8).
 2. `build` - there is quite a bit going on here.
 You can happily reuse the code though:
-    - We are defining how Maven assembles the JAR file.
+    - We are defining how Maven asdevopsbles the JAR file.
     - We are telling Maven which class to run when the JAR is executed (`mainClass`).
     - We are telling Maven to build the `jar-with-dependencies` - in other words pull in the MongoDB code.